vjhunjhun/Project2/README.md

-# New Project created from local system
+# New Project created from local system.